fsmk/CS-VTU-Lab-Manual/VTU/Sem5/DB_Lab/00_Introduction_to_MySQL/Introduction_to_MySQL.md

 	8. In between if user wants to clear the screen of the terminal then press: ctrl+l.

-	9. To get any information about the commands used in the mysql use “help” command.
+	9. To get any information about the commands used in the mysql use "help" command.
 		Eg: help insert;
 		help create;
 	10. Type exit to exit from the MySQL prompt.

 		Note 1 : MYSQL is a a case sensitive.
-			Ex: “desc MEMBERS” is differ from “desc members”.
+			Ex: "desc MEMBERS" is differ from "desc members".

 		![Alt text](DBScreenShots/8.png)